museomix/museomix.org/wp-content/plugins/iwp-client/readme.txt

 == Changelog ==

+= 1.6.0 - June 27th 2016 =
+* Feature: Activity log for updates and backups to be used in new version of client reporting beta will be saved and retrieved from the WP Admin instead of the IWP Admin Panel, provided the client reporting addon is active.
+* Improvement: The code in the backup_status_table has been refactored.
+* Fix: Failed backups with date “01 Jan 1970” were not cleared from the database.

 = 1.5.1.3 - May 24th 2016 =
-* Fix: “Unable to update File list table : Can’t DROP ‘thisFileName’; check that column/key exists” error would be thrown while taking Multi-call backups in the Multi-site WordPress environment.
+* Fix: "Unable to update File list table : Can’t DROP ‘thisFileName’; check that column/key exists" error would be thrown while taking Multi-call backups in the Multi-site WordPress environment.

 = 1.5.1.2 - May 18th 2016 =
 * Fix: If the file path is 192 characters or higher, it would throw a Zip error: unable to update the file list while performing multicall backup.